Nephthalim/facebook-ui/README.md

 # facebook_ui

 I recreated the facebook UI using Flutter.
-I wanted to challenge my knowledge in flutter by creating a replica of the mobile app (which is written in React) in Flutter
+I wanted to challenge my knowledge in flutter by creating a replica of the mobile app (which is written in React) in Flutter.

 ![Facebook Replica Demo](ezgif.com-video-to-gif.gif)